MindSetLib/Insolver/docs/source/model_wrappers.md

           self.model, self.object = __params_pipe(**self.params), __params_pipe
   ```

-The functionality of a `InsolverBaseWrapper` is quite limited.
-However, it allows adding extensions to the wrappers for performing routines such as cross-validation and hyperparameter optimization.
+The functionality of an `InsolverBaseWrapper` is quite limited.
+However, it allows adding extensions to the wrappers for performing cross-validation and hyperparameter optimization.

 ## TrivialWrapper